Enable Accessibility

 The project currently works with 28 rural communities, which are home to around 3,715 people.
 Within these communities, the Swarovski Waterschool is involved with 20 different schools.
 Each community is located by a river or a lake and can only be accessed by boat.
 In many of these communities, it is common to drink water directly from the river.
 If the water is not treated properly, this can lead to dangerous diseases.

 At the start of the program, 14 of the schools had no access to running or stored water; 16 lacked handwashing structures; 13 had no toilets; and six were without a school building.
 To tackle these challenges, the project began by either improving or building anew the infrastructure of these schools.
 This included building bathrooms, creating a filtering system that used rainwater collection and pumps, and renovating the schools’ water systems.
-In nearly all cases, the improvements to the school benefitted the surrounding village as well, as community members adopted the same water treatment practices in their own homes.
+In nearly all cases, the improvements to the school benefited the surrounding village as well, as community members adopted the same water treatment practices in their own homes.

 Currently, the project has trained 454 teachers in the Amazonas state.
 The long-term goal is to promote a large swathe of water-wise communities that implement sustainable water management practices that will improve the health and livelihood of the riverine communities, as well as the vitality of the Amazon River.